Requirements for ISO 9001 Certification

 When implemented poorly, it becomes bureaucracy.

-If you are evaluating the requirements for ISO 9001 certification and want a practical path forward, the focus should always be the same:
+If you are evaluating the requirements for ISO 9001 certification, you may also be considering:

 Contact us.